mycsphd/mycsphd.github.io/_drafts/ms-vs-phd.md

 Masters degrees typically take two years to complete, and [94% of students pay](https://mycsphd.github.io/2021/03/10/Taulbee-Survey.html) for their the MS degree themselves.

+## Which One Should I choose?

+You should choose the one that is best aligned with your goals and interests.
+If you meet the criteria I outlined above for getting a Ph.D., a Ph.D. is probably a good option.
+If you don't meet them, get a masters degree (or a job).

+If you think you might want a Ph.D. but aren't sure and you're worried about the committment, apply to Ph.D. programs and then, if you want, leave with a masters degree after two years.
+You'll have a masters degree and been in the same place career-wise as if you'd just gotten the MS.

 ## Other Perspectives